Land Trust Example & Definition: What it is and How it Works

 Conservation land trusts

-Usually, conservation land trusts use conservation easements to denote acceptable kinds of development for the land.
+Usually, these use conservation easements to denote acceptable kinds of development for the land.
 For example, farming may be permissible, but building additional structures on the land may not be allowed.
 The goal is usually to protect land, wildlife, or a historical or cultural site from further development.

 How to create a land trust